Frequently Asked Questions

 How long does this take?

 It takes several months from date of application to get a disability determination in the Chicagoland area.
-If your claim is denied and a hearing is required, it may take 2.5 to 3 years to have your case heard by a judge.
+If your claim is denied and a hearing is required, it may take two to three years to have your case heard by a judge.

 Why does it take so long?